dstroud/dreamsequence_dev/README.md

 - Event ‘Limit’ options allow you to set a min and max value range that can either be clamped or wrapped.
 Clamp = values will stop once they reach the limit.
 Wrap = values will wrap around once they reach the limit.
 Example: a value of 8 with a Limit of -10 to 10 incremented by 5 will result in a clamped value of 10 or a wrapped value of -8.

 ### Quality of life improvements
-- Event editor menus are now broken down into Category and Subcategory.
+- Events Editor menus are now broken down into Category and Subcategory.

-- Event editor displays the state of the selected event in the header: New, Edited, or Saved.
+- Events Editor displays the state of the selected event in the header: New, Edited, or Saved.

 - Transport state indicator displays a flashing play symbol when waiting to sync with an Ableton Link clock, and a flashing pause symbol when waiting to pause until the end of the current chord.
 Accidental pause can be canceled if you press play before the end of the chord step.